prasadsarvesh/Java-Assignments/README.md

 # Java-Assignments
 All college Assignments
-This Project is a Full assignments of my 1 st year java Skill
+This Project is a Full assignments of my 2 nd semester DSA Skill